Workforce Planning and Compensation

 Follow these simple steps and know you can reach out to us for any questions or concerns along the way.

-- Read this first!
-This is your guide, including definitions of terminology, on how to compensate for any job and salary action.
+Read this first!
+This is your guide to terminology on how to compensate for any job and salary action.

-- A guide for supervisors when considering a change in pay for their employee due to expanded responsibilities or their contribution, while staying within the same pay grade.
+A guide for supervisors when considering a change in pay for their employee due to expanded responsibilities or contribution, while staying within the same pay grade.

-- These are the descriptions of the different levels and categories of positions.
-They outline the knowledge and skills, experience and expectations of the level of positions.
+These are the descriptions of the different levels and categories of positions.
+This includes knowledge and skills, minimum qualifications, and expectations.

-- FY22 Pay Grades for Professional and Classified
+- FY22 Pay Grades for Professional, Classified and Student Employees

-- FY22 Faculty Tenure Track Promotion, Lecturer and Adjunct Compensations (pdf opens in google docs)
+- FY22 Faculty Tenure Track Promotion, Lecturer and Adjunct Compensations (pdf )

 - Student Employee Classifications